 - Absolute no-no's for historical accuracy: No sneakers with skirts, avoid wristwatches, and sunglasses.
 For ideas, check out this medieval clothing gallery.

 Not Like a Desperate Wench: Remember that bodices and corsets are meant to leave something to the imagination.
-Cleavage is good fun, but don't hike your corset more than halfway.
-You're not fooling anyone by doing this...everyone can tell.
+Cleavage is good fun, but don't hike your corset more than halfway unless you want to risk some spillage!
 Skirts should be long with boots or slippers; not high heels.
 You wouldn't want to walk around the festival grounds in heels, anyway.

 Don't Forget the Pirates!
 Remember, girls can be pirates, too.
 If you don't like the idea of going wench, wear a pair of cotton pants with a blouse.
 Loop a long scarf through the pants and wear as a belt.

 Get inspired at these photo galleries.

 - Costumes at the Dubuque, Iowa Renaissance Festival